Faculty Support for Service-Learning

 Mini Grants will be available for students to apply for service-learning project support (e.g. buses, refreshments, thank-you gifts, event prizes, incentives, project supplies).
+Civic Engagement Grants enable Fisher students to deepen their impact in the community and gain leadership skills through applying for an up to $500 grant to meet a community partner need.
 Grants are awarded based on quality of the application and demonstration of need.

 Lynn Donahue can facilitate the development of community partners, the creation of SL projects, and the development of a work plan and time-line in collaboration with the partner and course instructor.
 The instructor will then maintain communication with their partner during the semester.
 Partners can be developed on your own if they meet the SL criteria.